Jason Heyward: 2011

-Heyward returned from the DL with increased difficulty to drive the ball while batting.
+Upon his return from the DL, Heyward experienced difficulty driving the ball.
 A sixth-inning home run against the Baltimore Orioles on July 1 was Heyward's first since April 29 against the St. Louis Cardinals, a span of 104 at-bats.
-However, he hit just four home runs from the end of April through August 11.
-Further, his walk rate declined from 14.6 percent the year before to 10.7 percent.
-His line drive rate in that time dropped from 17.8 to 13 percent and one-quarter of his balls hit in the air were infield pop-ups, compared with eight percent the year before.
-During a game against the Chicago Cubs on August 23, he hit his first career grand slam.
+During a game against the Chicago Cubs on August 23, Heyward hit his first career grand slam.

 Through the end of August, the Braves were the NL wild card leader.
-However, the Cardinals overcame a 10 1/2-game deficit for the wild card position by winning 20 of their final 28 to eliminate the Braves from the playoffs on the final day, consummating one of the epic late-season collapses in MLB history.
-After battling a shoulder injury from the beginning of the season, Heyward's overall performance dropped off from his rookie season.
-His batting average dropped 50 points to .227; his other contributions, also in decline, included 14 home runs, 42 RBI, 18 doubles, and nine stolen bases in 128 games.
-He batted .240 against right-handed pitchers, compared with .192 against left-handers.
+However, the Cardinals overcame a 10 1/2-game deficit for the wild card position by winning 20 of their final 28 games, eliminating the Braves from the playoffs on the final day of the season.
+The Braves' failure to make the playoffs was one of the epic late-season collapses in MLB history.
+Heyward's overall performance dropped off from his performance during his rookie season.
+His batting average dropped 50 points to .227; his other contributions, also in decline, included 14 home runs and 42 RBIs in 128 games.